India to expedite Amazon, Flipkart antitrust probe as tech focus intensifies

 The probe into Amazon and Flipkart is restarting at a time when both are battling accusations from offline retailers that their complex business structures allow them to circumvent foreign investment rules for e-commerce.

-While arguing to restart the probe, the CCI told a court in Karnataka state that the Reuters report corroborated evidence
+In February, a Reuters investigation based on Amazon documents showed the e-tailer for years gave preferential treatment to a small group of sellers on its Indian platform.
+While arguing to restart the probe, the CCI told a court in Karnataka state that the Reuters report corroborated evidence.

+Amazon, which has said it "does not give preferential treatment to any seller", told the court it disagreed with the Reuters report.

 The antitrust body will examine the Reuters report and could use it as part of its investigation, one of the people said.